How long does omicron last on surfaces and in the air? - NewsBreak

 However, under “typical indoor environmental conditions,” studies have found a 99% reduction in infectious coronavirus in three days or 72 hours.
 That timeline speeds up by a lot when you factor in ventilation, like an open window.

 Disinfectant solutions have been proven to work against the virus, as well, but experts don’t believe that cleaning should be the main focus.
-The risk of fomite transmission (getting sick from a surface that has virus particles on it) is very low, the CDC says, and the risk of respiratory transmission (getting sick from breathing in virus particles) is quite high — especially in indoor environments where people aren’t wearing masks.Is headache a symptom of the omicron COVID variant?
+The risk of fomite transmission (getting sick from a surface that has virus particles on it) is very low, the CDC says, and the risk of respiratory transmission (getting sick from breathing in virus particles) is quite high — especially in indoor environments where people aren’t wearing masks.Omicron vs. delta: Can you tell which variant of COVID you have?

 “I have never cleaned my groceries at any time in the pandemic before … and I don’t expect to — ever — during COVID surges,” said Chin-Hong.
 “The air is the issue and we should be laser-focused on that rather than be distracted with surfaces.”